 05.01.2003 - This job took place in an office.
 Rats had been jumping on desks at night, knocking things over, chewing on documents, pooping in fax machines, and things

 of that nature.
 I was called out to address the problem.

-inspected the inside of the building, I saw the droppings and chewing inside the office space.
-I saw the most droppings inside the drop ceiling, where no cleaning or
+When I inspected the inside of the building, I saw the droppings and chewing inside the office space.
+I saw the most droppings inside the drop ceiling, where no cleaning or maintenance was done.

 Do it yourself: Visit my How To Get Rid of Mice page for tips and advice.

 Get professional help: Visit my Nationwide Pro Directory of wildlife removal experts.

 For more wildlife stories, click my Wildlife Blog or click my below banner to hire a local trapper.

 Hearing a rat or mouse in the ceiling is certainly unsettling.
 The scratching sounds keep you up at night, unsure of what wires they're chewing or how big their nest is, and what sort of belongings of yours they're ruining.
 The thought of going into the attic for holiday decorations and reaching into a box, only to find a bunch of squirming rats will send shivers down anyone's spine.

 If you're experiencing rats or mice in your ceiling, you should start thinking about setting traps and methods for removal.
 Keep in mind there's never just one.

 How to Know If You Have a Rat or Mouse in Your Ceiling